^

 • Hallucinations.

-• A sharp fall in blood pressure, down to an unconscious state and collapse.
+• A sharp drop in blood pressure, leading to fainting and collapse.

 • Hypersensitivity and allergic reaction of the body: urticaria, itching, skin rash and others.